-Select to export comments of Writer and Calc documents as PDF annotations.
+Select to export comments of Writer and Calc documents as PDF notes.

 To export comments of Writer documents as they are shown in LibreOffice, choose LibreOffice - PreferencesTools - Options - LibreOffice Writer - Print and select the In margins option in the Comments area.
 The exported pages will be scaled down and the comments will be placed into their margins.

 Choose to create a PDF form.
 This can be filled out and printed by the user of the PDF document.

 Select the format of submitting forms from within the PDF file.

 Select the format of the data that you will receive from the submitter: FDF (Forms Data Format), PDF, HTML, or XML.

 This setting overrides the control's URL property that you set in the document.

 Allows you to use the same field name for multiple fields in the generated PDF file.
 If disabled, field names will be exported using generated unique names.